Chief of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric Program

 Required attributes of the candidate fall into the following categories:

-- Demonstrate ability to balance patient & provider priorities.
+- Demonstrate ability to balance patient and provider priorities.

 - Be highly strategic in setting objectives and goals in the context of and contribution to the strategic plan for the organization.